Modern AI Methods Certificate Course Sequence

 Place: UW Seattle Campus

 Principles and methods for interpreting and generating natural language.
 Topics may include language models, text categorization, text generation, and syntactic and semantic analysis.
 This course will cover theoretical foundations as well as hands-on experience in carrying out several applied projects in language processing and language modeling.
 Students will be introduced to ethical considerations in natural language processing.
-Prerequisites: CSE D502.
-CSE Modern AI Methods students only.
+Prerequisite: CSE D 502.

 CSE D 504 Putting Artificial Intelligence to Use